oxen-io/session-file-server-old/README.md

 all other include_* parameters will come at a later date.

-##Phase #2 - Authenticated endpoints
+##Phase #2 - Authenticated endpoints - In Progress
-This will have a local user database.
-And then you can authorize official your official ADN account.
-That way no one has to expose any current password.
-Local users will be mapped on to remote users through the authorize process.

-We will need to implement our own OAuth server that follows the App.net process with appropriate scopes.
+The goal is to allow you to authorize your official ADN account with the AltAPI.
+(This is complete) And with the token authorization start building the token-require API endpoints.

 We will start developing the write endpoints as well as:

+In Progress:

++ post
++ star
++ repost

+Incomplete:

 - users
 - files
 - interactions